guoxxiong/Car-Following-Digital-Twin/README.md

 ### Usage:
 1.Run "./start.sh" to start.

-2.If you want to set x, y offset, pleaes go to unify_imu_lidar.py.
+2.If you want to set x, y offset, please go to unify_imu_lidar.py.

 3.You can get some generated files in dir "generatedfiles/".